cielong/pyfx/README.md

 ## Configuration
 *Pyfx* is configured using YAML.
 There are two ways to provide a configuration file:
 * Pass directly through CLI option (`-c` | `--config`).
-* Create a config file in predefined folders and *Pyfx* will load it with best effort and use the default [config](src/pyfx/config/config.yml) if none is find.
+* Create a config file in predefined folders and *Pyfx* will load it with best effort.
   The predefined folders are searched in following order, with the first exist one has high priority.
   1. `~/.config/pyfx/config.yml`
+  2. `src/pyfx/config/yaml/config.yml` [default config](src/pyfx/config/yaml/config.yml)

 For available configuration, see [configuration](https://python-fx.readthedocs.io/en/latest/configuration/index.html).